NLeSC/collab-demos/demos/ahn2/README.md

 Previous approaches required aggregating, destroying a lot of detail that could potentially be interesting, relevant, or even necessary to answer certain questions.
 Our approach enables inspection of points down to the highest level of detail.

-- A good example of what can be done thanks to the develop tool can be appreciated in the island of Terschelling.
-In this 3D visualization we can appreciate erroneous points in a straight line above 300 meters of ground (probably caused by the plane scanning itself).
-In derived aggregated datasets and visualizations these erroneous points were not detected, and what was worse, they were aggregated and this resulted on the island being "slightly higher" than reality.
+- A good example of what can be done with the AHN2 viewer can be appreciated in the island of Terschelling.
+In this 3D visualization we can appreciate erroneous points in a straight line, approximately 300 meters above ground level (probably caused by the plane scanning itself).
+In derived aggregated datasets and visualizations these erroneous points were not detected, and what was worse, they were aggregated and this resulted in the island being slightly higher than it is in reality.
 In the AHN2 3D web viewer these erroneous points could be very easily spotted and they were reported to the data owner.
 This demonstrated that having tools for managing and visualizing massive point clouds is essential.

 # Technologically interesting aspects